Medical Malpractice Lawyer Chicago | How You choose one!

 To win your case you have to prove negligence, which can be difficult.
 So, if you file a lawsuit and you lose your case, you could end up with a lot of legal bills that you’ll have to pay.
 Is there another option that could benefit you?

-There is and that option is medical malpractice mediation.
+There is another option and that is medical malpractice mediation.
 If you file a medical malpractice lawsuit and your lawyer is not able to get the person or organization that you are suing to offer a reasonable settlement, then you can either go to trial or go to mediation.

 Medical malpractice mediation is a less formal option for resolving a dispute than a trial is.
 How does the process work?
 An independent mediator is in charge of the proceeding.
 It’s important to remember that during mediation any party can walk away at any time.